nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

     -   _etc..._
 -   If you're building a web application, you can reuse components from your application in your PDF
 -   Printing to a PDF is a [supported use case](https://developers.google.com/web/updates/2017/04/headless-chrome#create_a_pdf_dom) of Chrome's headless mode
--   Google's own [Puppeteer](https://pptr.dev/) library gives you full control over the headless instance
+-   Google's own [Puppeteer](https://pptr.dev/) library gives you full control over the headless instance of Chrome
 -   You can develop your PDF layout in Chrome - with full access to Chrome's dev tools - instead of continually regenerating the PDF to see changes

 It's not all unicorns and rainbows, though.
 Below are a few of the gotchas I discovered while building a real PDF using headless Chrome.